garrandall/popular-music-data/tracks/-i-know-i-got--skillz-shaquille-o-neal.md

 You wanna fight?
 Come fight me!
 I'll hit ya with the "Wa-psh-psh-psh-psh-psh!"
 See, see?
 I get dirty after dark
-I'll treat you like Spielberg, you'll get your ass kicked in in a park (Ooh!)
+I'll treat you like Spielberg, you'll get your ass kicked in in a park (Oh!)
 You don't believe me?
 The proof is in the puddin'
 Been a boy in the hood way before Cuba Gooding
 I flip scripts with the mad pa-style, freeze